fbuetler/asvz-bot/README.md

 - Enroll to lesson
   - based on lesson ID (for lessons visited once)
-  - based on sport ID, day, time, trainer, facility (for lessons visited periodically)
+  - based on sport ID, day, time, trainer, level, facility (for lessons visited periodically)
 - Enroll to lesson that is already full
 - Login as a member of
   - ETH
   - UZH
   - ZHAW
+  - PHZH
   - ASVZ
 - Save your credentials locally and reuse them on the next run